JonathanMEnriquez/MemeGame/README.md

-A game for people that stare at Windows Spotlight images too much.
-Created in Electron and React.
+A game for meme-ing (or is meming?).

 ## Get Started